 CHARACTERISTICS OF THE CLASS

-Under the close supervision of the Recreation Superintendent, performs public relations, supervisory and administrative duties in operating the City’s Swim Lesson Program.
+Under the close supervision of the Recreation Superintendent, performs public relations, performs varied duties associated with administration and implementing, coordinating, and supervising the City’s swim lesson program.
 Supervision is exercised over swim instructors.
 May be required to work as a Pool Manager.
 Work requires flexible hours (mornings and evenings).
+Must have working cell phone and email address for contact purposes.
 Performs other work as required.

 EXAMPLES OF DUTIES